zeroc-ice/ice-builder-visualstudio/README.md

 - when the generated C++ or C# source files are older than a Slice file included directly or indirectly by this Slice file

 The Ice Builder checks whether Slice files need to be compiled or recompiled each time Visual Studio loads a project, and each time you build a project.
 Saving a Slice file also triggers the (re)compilation of this Slice file.
 And when you remove or rename a Slice file, the Ice Builder automatically removes the corresponding generated files.

+The Ice Builder for VS2010 is more limited in scope, you cannot configure Ice build settings from within the VS2010 IDE.
+You need to edit the .vcxproj file in a text editor or with the VS2013 or VS2015 IDE.

 ## Migration from the Ice Add-in for Visual Studio